 Waste & Recycling

-The Municipal District provides residents with access to seven transfer stations along with several smaller community bin sites for household waste (PDF).
+The Municipal District provides residents with access to seven landfill/transfer stations along with several smaller community bin sites for household waste (PDF).

-Here are our Waste Supervisor's Top Ten Tips For A Smoother Trip To The Landfill.
+Here are our Waste Manager's Top Ten Tips For A Smoother Trip To The Landfill.

 In addition, household garbage pick up service is provided to residents in the Hamlets of Ardmore and Fort Kent, and the subdivisions of Emerald Estates, Country Lane Estates and Country Side Estates.

-Please note that transfer stations are closed on all standard holidays.
+Please note that landfill stations are closed on all standard holidays.

 Door-To-Door Pick Up Information